 Despite this monumental shift towards nearshore and offshore outsourcing in recent years, many businesses are not aware of the full spectrum of possibilities IT outsourcing can offer.
 They tend to believe their options are limited to the more widely known client engagement models, such as the dedicated delivery or staff augmentation models.
 While these arrangements are a great fit for many businesses, some may find them difficult to adopt due to strict corporate regulations related to security, intellectual property protection, and product reliability levels.

 So, how can these types of businesses reap the benefit of IT outsourcing while maintaining the level of operational control required?
-In several instances (especially in the case of large-scale and long-term software development projects), this can be best accomplished with the Build-Operate-Transfer, or BOT IT outsourcing engagement model.
+In several instances (especially in the case of large-scale and long-term software development projects), this can be best accomplished with the Build Operate Transfer Model, or BOT IT outsourcing engagement model.
 This model allows you to set up a nearshore or offshore subsidiary of your organization with the full support of a local IT outsourcing partner.

 Intrigued?
 Let’s dive in a little deeper.
-What is BOT?
+What is BOT (Build Operate Transfer Model)?
 How does it work?
 What problems does it solve?
 And would it be a good fit for your organization?

 In plain language, although it involves an external IT provider, a BOT-based software development arrangement emulates the relationship you would have with an overseas subsidiary of your own.
 The outsourcing partner sets up your nearshore or offshore team, brings it to a fully operational level, and then legally transfers the subsidiary to your company after a set amount of time.
 This model gives you the cost and efficiency of traditional IT outsourcing while allowing you to maintain full control of your intellectual property and proprietary technologies.

-Generally, it takes a BOT service provider around three years to complete the set-up and transfer of your fully operational nearshore or offshore IT subsidiary.
+Generally, it takes a BOT (Build Operate Transfer) service provider around three years to complete the set-up and transfer of your fully operational nearshore or offshore IT subsidiary.
 The process is comprised of three main phases:

-In summary, your BOT outsourcing partner’s support will include the following activities:
+In summary, your BOT (Build Operate Transfer) outsourcing partner’s support will include the following activities: